Buck 65: Return to recording

 In May 2020, Controller 7 released a new album, featuring Buck 65 on vocals and DJ scratches.

+In the summer of 2021, he hosted Deep Dive on CBC Radio One on Saturday nights, which was a program playing classic pop music albums with Terfry giving background information on the albums.

 He released a new album, King of Drums in 2022.
 Critic Robert Christgau put it at No. 7 on his 2022 Dean's List.
-That year also included collaboration albums with Tachichi ('Flash Grenade') and Birdapres ('The Last Dig').
+That year also included collaboration albums with Tachichi (Flash Grenade) and Birdapres (The Last Dig).

-Two Buck 65 albums were released in 2023: Super Dope and Punk Rock B-Boy, and both were listed in Robert Christgau's Dean's List for 2023 at No. 2 and No. 39, respectively.
+Two Buck 65 albums were released in 2023: Super Dope, and Punk Rock B-Boy, both were listed in Robert Christgau's Dean's List for 2023 at No. 2 and No. 39, respectively.

-Radio work

-Terfry was a host on CBC Radio 3's web radio in 2006 and 2007.
-He accepted the host role on CBC Radio 2's Radio 2 Drive beginning fall 2008.
-He continues to host Drive daily from 3:30pm to 7pm EST. In the summer of 2021, he hosted Deep Dive on CBC Radio One on Saturday nights, which was a program playing classic pop music albums with Terfry giving background information on the albums.
+Baseball

+At the age of 16, Terfry was recognized by the former New York Yankees scout Stan Sanders, but his focus switched to music after a knee injury.
+Throughout his career, he has been outspoken about his baseball fandom in his lyrics and interviews.
+His favorite team is the Toronto Blue Jays.
+In 2011, he released a song titled "Joey Bats", a tribute to José Bautista, who played for the Blue Jays at the time.
+In 2014, he threw out a first pitch at Wrigley Field, home of the Chicago Cubs.
+In 2015, he was featured on a Topps trading card, in their Allen & Ginter set.